alkindivv/alkindivv.site/README.md

 **alkindivv.site**

-## Personal website built with Next.js, deployed on VPS with automatic deployment via GitHub Actions.
+### Personal website built with Next.js, Tailwind CSS, and deployed on VPS with automatic deployment via GitHub Actions.